franckbushbaum/movie-sagas/README.md

 - [x] Create MovieItem.
 Route everything together.
 - [x] Whiteboard schematic
 - [] in /add.
-    []Create 4 inputs.
+    [x]Create 4 inputs.
 3 go to 'movies' database.
 1 of these sends to a Genre database.
 Test.
-    []Send movies data to Saga.
+    [x]Send movies data to Saga.
 Test.
     []Create Function to post to server.
 Test.
     []Create server post to movies Database.
 Test.
+    []New Movie Shows up on page.
     []Recreate for Genre database.
 This will take research.